shivashant25/Sentinel-with-XDR/labguide/part-01/lab14.md

    ![Picture 1](../media/image_36.png)

-1. In the Basics tab, select the Subscription, Resource Group and Workspac, provide the details for your existing workspace. *Optionally*, review the different tabs (Workbooks, Analytics, Hunting Queries, Watchlists, Playbooks) in the solution.
+1. In the Basics tab, select the Subscription, Resource Group and Workspac, provide the details for your existing workspace. *Optionally*, review the different tabs (Workbooks, Analytics, Hunting Queries, Watchlists, Playbooks) in the solution. click on **Review + create**.

    ![Picture 1](../media/image_38.png)

-1. Once validation is ok, click **Create**.
-Note that the deployment process takes **about 15 minutes**, in part because we want to make sure all the ingested data is ready for you to use once finished.
+    >**Note:** That the deployment process takes **about 15 minutes**, in part because we want to make sure all the ingested data is ready for you to use once finished.

-On the home page you should see some ingested data and several recent incidents.
-Don't worry if you don't see the incidents initially as in the screenshot below, they might take a few minutes to be raised.

    ![Picture 1](../media/image_37.png)